 Non-Degree/Non Matriculated Status

 Students may be admitted to the graduate program as fully matriculated or matriculated with conditions.
 Matriculate conditional students must fulfill requirements as specified by the academic department.
 Applicants who do not meet the requirements for admission may be allowed to take courses as non-matriculants.
-The School of Architecture does not admit students on a non-matriculant status.

 Who is a non-matriculated student?